 Bitter Wheat received its world premiere at the Garrick Theatre in June 2019.

 What’s the synopsis?

 Barney Fein is a leading Hollywood producer, but he can’t be the leading figure in the industry forever.
 Bitter Wheat is about a depraved Hollywood mogul who falls from a highly coveted position, where money and power prove to be strong influences.
 The narrative of Bitter Wheat is inspired from recent scandals in Hollywood.

-John Malkovich will play Barney Fein in the upcoming production of Bitter Wheat.
+John Malkovich played Barney Fein in the upcoming production of Bitter Wheat.
 An American actor, director and producer, Malkovich has starred in twentieth-century cinematic greats, nominated for two Academy Awards for his performances in In the Line of Fire and Places in the Heart.

 He has also produced films including Juno and The Perks of Being a Wallflower.
 On stage, Malkovich has performed in productions of True West, The Glass Menagerie and The Dumb Waiter.

 In 1990, Malkovich starred in Burn This at the Hampstead Theatre, later transferring to the Lyric Theatre, later performing in Slip of the Tongue from 1991 to 1992 at the Shaftesbury Theatre.